akeneo/pim-api-docs/content/concepts/asset-manager.md

 ```regexp
 /(?P<product_ref>.*)-.*-(?P<attribute_ref>.*)\.jpg/
 ```
-The regexp above will split the source string in 3 parts, thanks to 2 named capture groups:
+The regexp above will split the source string into three parts, thanks to two named capture groups:
 - `(?P<product_ref>.*)` is the first capture group.
 It is named `product_ref`.
 So, the result of this capture will be sent into the `product_ref` asset attribute.
 The `product_ref` attribute should exist in the asset family.
 - `(?P<attribute_ref>.*)` is the second capture group.
 It is named `attribute_ref`.
-So, the result of this capture will be sent into the `attribute_ref` asset attribute.
+So, the result of this capture will be sent to the `attribute_ref` asset attribute.
 The `attribute_ref` attribute should exist in the asset family.
 Let's say our source string is equal to `allie_jean-picture-packshot.png`.
 After the naming convention application, the `product_ref` asset attribute will contain the value "allie_jean" and the `attribute_ref` asset attribute will contain the value "packshot".

 ### Abortion on error

 Sometimes, the application of the naming convention will fail.
-For example, if the regular expression did not capture any group.
+For example, it is the case if the regular expression did not capture any group.
 In this case, you can choose if you still want the corresponding asset to be created.
-As a result, the asset won't be created and you will be able to re-submit it with a better filename/code for example.
+As a result, the asset won't be created and you will be able to submit it again with a better filename/code for example.

 To allow this behavior, set the `abort_asset_creation_on_error` to `true`.